kura-labs-org/DEPLOY_08_CICD/README.md

 * 3rd EC2 - Production <br>

 2. **Creating the Master:**
-Create an three Amazon EC2.
 In this demonstration, Ubuntu AMI's was used.
 Run the following commands to install Jenkins:
 ```
 sudo apt search openjdk
 ```